 Comment: All buyers/product developers in direct contact with suppliers are responsible for the follow up of audits in cooperation with the sustainability manager.
 Buyers/product developers are often observing audits.
-Last year, due to capacity problems, not all buyers/product developers were able to follow up on Corrective Action Plans at their suppliers.

-2.2 Degree of progress towards resolution of existing Corrective Action Plans Insufficient FWF considers efforts to resolve CAPs to be one of the most important things that Documentation of remediation and -2 8 -2 affiliates can do towards improving working conditions. followup actions taken by affiliate.
+2.2 Degree of progress towards resolution of existing Corrective Action Plans Intermediate FWF considers efforts to resolve CAPs to be one of the most important things that affiliates can do towards improving working conditions.
+Documentation of remediation and followup actions taken by affiliate.
+4 8 -2 --- -------------- --- --- --- --- ---- --